neosaurrrus/blog-entries/17_to_22 React.md

 Hopefully the above is enough to get the authentication ball rolling when it is needed.
 However I think some time with the Firebase docs when trying to use it would be a good idea.

 Breaking it down into small steps is definately the way to avoid losing your mind when it comes to authentication.

+Chapter ....28??? - Building and Deploying a Create-React-App App

+In the React for Beginners series we have been using `create-react-app` to get ourselves up and running with React.
+However there comes a time where every fledgling app must leave the nest.
+This post covers how to productionise your app.

+The main steps are as follows:

+1. Run the Build Script to build our production ready app
+2. Configure and Deploy to a Hosting Provider

+And not quite needed but useful... how to eject from create-react-app so it is just a plain old react app which is more configurable for more advanced users.

+# Building our App for Production

+This process strips away any development specific features, compresses and optimises our application to a format that is ready to deploy into production.

+## Stop the App
+The first step is to stop the application from running if it currently is.
+Easy enough I hope.

+## Build Our App
+In our package.json file we have a script caled build we can run to magically make our build we run it with:

+`npm run build`

+This will take a few moments to run but you should end up with a new `build` folder in the root folder of your application.

+## The Build Folder

+We can explore the build folder and see what has happened.
+The main things are:

+- The folder structure of before, and node modules have been replaced by a more standardised one.
+- All the React code has been squished into one super efficient JS file
+- A source map file which helps devs navigate through it to the source files should errors occur
+- Some service workers have been set up, which can aid offline use but thats probably for a blog post next year!

+The build folder is almost a static site, what we want to put onto a server somehow.
+There is one catch: *the server needs to be made aware that any routing should redirect to the root so that the client, with React Router handles in on the page*

+# Deploying to Hosting Services

+Now that we have our app built for production, we need somewhere to put it.
+This section goes through the basic steps of deploying to some of the different hosting providers out there, bearing in mind the little catch we just mentioned...

+## Deploying to Now

+Now from Zeit software.
+This is a service you can use to easily bring sites up from your own server.
+We do need to tweak our app to use a package that will allow it to be served correctly on the Now service.

+1. Install Now via you command line - `npm i -g now` This will install the now command globally.
+2. Install serve into the app - `npm i serve` This is a package to let us serve it with the right options.
+3. In package.json rename the `Start` script to `Dev` - This is because we are making a new start command that uses serve.
+4. Make the new start script - `"start" : "serve --single ./build` This uses serve to run it as a single page application in the build folder.
+5. Run Now in the command line - `now` (you might need to register) to start deploying the site.

+This should now have your application up and running a temporary url.
+You can configure this somewhat, but I will leave that to the Now Documentation to explain.

+## Deploying to Netlify

+Netlify is a relatively new kid on the block which I think is very easy to use and very highly recommended.

+1. Install the Netlify Command Line Tool globllly - `npm i netlify -g`
+2. Deploy using Netlify from the Root App folder - `netlify deploy`.
+Specify `build` as the current path to deploy.

+All done?
+Nope!

+ If we refresh the page it will break as it cannot handle the routing.
+To fix this we need to create a redirects file in the build folder that will configure the routing to act as a single page application.
+This info can be found in the Netlify docs.

+ 1. In the build folder create a file called `_redirects`
+ 2. Open it up and add the following: `/*   /index.html 200` which instructs netlify to always point to index.html with a 200 status code.
+ 3. Netlify deploy again from the Root App folder

+Netlify is now happily running the app.
+Probably

+## Deploying to Apache

+An apache server, such as GoDaddy is a possible destination for your react app.
+One main gotcha is that its highly recommended to deploy a React app as a subdomain rather than a folder else the routing gets screwed up.

+1. Upload the build files to the server via FTP, its a good idea to use the same folder name on both.

+And it will work right?
+Nope... you guessed it, the redirects will not work.
+To fix this on an Apache server  do the following:

+1. In the server's root app folder, make a file called `.htaccess`
+2. Open it up and add the following:

+    RewriteBase /
+    RewriteRule ^index\.html$ - [L]
+    RewriteCond %{REQUEST_FILENAME} !-f
+    RewriteCond %{REQUEST_FILENAME} !-d
+    RewriteRule . /index.html [L]

+That basically forces itself to redirect back to index.html.
+A bit like the Netlify redirect but longer.

+It's not like you are going to remember the exact steps for every hosting method, but its important to appreciate the common things that can go wrong when its a single page application.
+If you have certain server type then you can just google your server/hosting type plus `single page app` and you should find a configuration that works.

+## Final Step - Sorting out Firebase

+To make authentication work fully regardless of which host you use, there is one thing left to do with Firebase

+Firebase needs to know what domains it is going to used from.
+So whatever domain is chosen we must tell Firebase that is the case.

+1. Go to [console.firebase.google.com]
+2. Go to the `Authentication` Section
+3. Under `availiable domains` enter your new domain

+Once you have done that, your React app should be up and running and ready to take on the world!

+# Ejecting from Create-React-App

+Finally, lets imagine a scenario where we need a little bit more control than Create-React-App allows.
+It allows us to strip away all the training wheels and show thing as they really are.
+I am definately not at the stage where this is helpful to me but for completeness this is what you do...

+# Final Conclusion

+thats the end of the series